WPI Social Implications Of Computing

 7. Friday

-Privacy 1.
+Privacy and Government 1.
 Chapter 6 - Privacy and the Government

 8. Tuesday

-Crime 1.
-Chapter 7 - Computer and Network Security
+Security 1.
+Chapter 7 - Computer and Network Security 1.
+Michael Elkinson - Cybersecurity and Balancing Privacy

 9. Friday